jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - **Authorize** the system or common controls based on a determination that the risk to organizational operations and assets, individuals, and other organizations, and the nation is acceptable
       - **Monitor** the system and associated controls on an on-going basis to include assessing control effectiveness, documenting changes to the system and environment of operation, conducting risk assessments and impact analysis, and reporting the security and privacy posture of the system
     - See my overview article, [The NIST Risk Management Framework](https://blog.balancedsec.com/p/the-nist-risk-management-framework)
-  - There are other risk frameworks, such as the ISO/IEC 31000, ISO/IEC 31004, COSO, Risk IT, OCTAVE, FAIR, and TARA; be familiar with frameworks and their goals
+  - There are other risk frameworks, such as the ISO/IEC 31000, ISO/IEC 31004, COSO's ERM, ISACA's Risk IT, OCTAVE, FAIR, and TARA (transfer, avoid, reduce, and accept); be familiar with frameworks and their goals

 ## [1.11](#111-understand-and-apply-threat-modeling-concepts-and-methodologies-osg-9-chpt-1) Understand and apply threat modeling concepts and methodologies (OSG-9 Chpt 1)

-- **Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development (aka defensive approach) or as an reactive measure once a product has been deployed (aka adversarial approach)
+- **Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a **proactive** measure during design and development (aka **defensive approach**) or as an **reactive** measure once a product has been deployed (aka **adversarial approach**)
   - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
+- [**MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge)**](https://attack.mitre.org/): a comprehensive framework with a globally accessible knowledge base that documents real-world tactics, techniques, and procedures (TTPs) used by cyber adversaries; it is widely used by organizations to improve threat detection, incident response, and cybersecurity defenses; ATT&CK is used as a default model in many software packages
 - Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by design, secure by default, secure in deployment and communication"
   - It has two objectives:
     - Reduce the number of security-related design and coding defects